fullstorydev/solr-bench/README.md

 1. `brew install coreutils`
 2. `pip3 install gitpython`

+####  dependencies on Linux
+Linux requires a few tools to run this script.
+Install the following:

+1. `pip install git-python`

 ## Acknowledgement
 This started as a project funded by Google Summer of Code (SOLR-10317), later supported by FullStory.